RosettaProjects/programming-language-table/README.md

 by clicking.
 Same for the rows, each of which illustrates a specific feature, with analogous groups for categories of features.

+The source for the website is itself written in readable Markdown, which comes in both a feature view and a language view, which are kept in sync and updated from each other courtesy of the same in-house Python package that generates the html+js+css for the website.

 ## Design Goals

 The motivation for this project is the desire for a thorough side-by-side comparison of programming